 To add more shade with a living screen, plant a row of our Thuja Giant or Leyland Cypress evergreens.
 They both grow quickly to form a uniform, living green wall.
 They are easy to grow and disease resistant.
 For small but equally effective boundary screens, consider non-invasive Black Bamboo or the variegated Soft Touch Holly.

 A Large Variety of Trees for Illinois

 Verdant Indiana landscapes are usually a mixture of different types of hardy shade trees and flowering trees that grow well in the Hoosier State, as well as evergreen and fruit trees.
-Trees that adapt to the soil type in your specific region of Indiana are always the best choice for an eye catching and easy to maintain landscape.
+Trees that adapt to the soil type in your specific region of Indiana are always the best choice for an eye-catching and easy to maintain the landscape.